CaptainA10/Tic-tat-toe2/README.md

 Player Logic

-The program implements both human and computer players, allowing for single-player gameplay against an AI opponent.
-Human players interact with the GUI to make moves by clicking on the game board, while computer players employ algorithms to make intelligent moves based on the current game state.
+The program implements both humans players, allowing for single-player gameplay against an opponent.
+Human player interact with the GUI to make moves by clicking on the game board, while the other player employ algorithms to make moves based on the current game state.

 Game State Management

-The program includes functionality for saving and loading the game state using JSON serialization.
+The program includes functionality for saving and loading the game state using CSV file.
 This feature allows players to save their progress and resume gameplay at a later time, enhancing the overall user experience and adding replayability to the game.

 Code Snippets
 Example 1: Board Class (board.py)